Northfield Mount Hermon School: Athletics

 NMH has one of the strongest athletic programs in New England.
 Notable teams include boys' basketball (2013 national title, 4 New England titles), boys' cross country (27 New England titles), track and field (8 New England titles), boys' soccer (7 New England titles, the most of any school), girls' volleyball (7 New England titles), girls' basketball (5 New England titles), wrestling (5 New England titles), and girls' alpine skiing (3 New England titles).

 In recent years, NMH's postgraduate program has become a popular option for students seeking to bolster their academic and athletic resumes before applying to college.
 In 2014, the Harvard Crimson wrote that NMH "has become the standard layover destination for [postgraduate basketball] players in the Ivy League."
 (The previous year, 47.7% of Ivy League men's basketball players had prep school experience.)
-According to the NMH website, "[o]ver the past 15 years, NMH has sent 45 players to the Ivy League, which is more than 3x the amount of any other program."

-In February 2024, the school announced plans to build a new hockey rink (to open in 2025-26) and to convert its existing hockey rink into a new set of basketball and tennis courts (to open in 2026).
-The project is estimated to cost $20 million.

 William G. Morgan, the inventor of volleyball, graduated from Mount Hermon in 1893.
 NMH also claims to have invented the sport of ultimate frisbee in 1968.

 Arts programs

-Rhodes Arts Center opened in 2008.
+The Rhodes Arts Center opened in 2008.

 The Rhodes Arts Center houses a concert hall, a black-box theater, and art and music rehearsal spaces and practice rooms.

 Memorial Chapel houses a 2-manual 27-stop, 37-rank tracker organ with a pedal compass of 30, and a manual compass of 56.